 (c) Import of service will be taxable in the hands of the recipient (importer): The word 'supply' includes import of a service, made for a consideration (as defined in Section 2(31)) and whether or not in the course or furtherance of business.
 This implies that import of services even for personal consumption would qualify as 'supply' and therefore, would be liable to tax.
-This would not be subject to the threshold limit for registration, as tax would be payable in case of import of services on reverse charge basis, requiring the importer of service to compulsorily obtain registration in terms of Section 24(ii) of the Act.
-Although import for personal purposes is included in the definition of supply, entry 10(a) to Notification No. 9/2017-Int (Rate) dated 28 Jun 2017 exempts import of services under entire chapter 99 from payment of GST.
-However, the GST law has ensured that persons who are not engaged in any business activities will not be required to obtain registration and pay tax under reverse charge mechanism, and it turn, requires the supplier of services located outside India, to obtain registration for the OIDAR (online information and database access and retrieval) services only terms of provisions of Section 15(4) of the Act read with Chapter IV (Determination of Value of Supply) of CGST Rules.
+This would not be subject to the threshold limit for registration, as tax would be payable in case of import of services on reverse charge basis, requiring the importer of service to compulsorily obtain registration in terms of Section 24(iii) of the Act.
+Although import for personal purposes is included in the definition of supply, entry 10(a) to Notification No. 9/2017-Int (Rate), dated 28.6.2017 exempts import of services under entire Chapter 99 from payment of GST.
+However, the GST law has ensured that persons who are not engaged in any business activities will not be required to obtain registration and pay tax under reverse charge mechanism, and in turn, requires the supplier of services located outside India, to obtain registration for the OIDAR (online information and database access and retrieval) services only